linuxdeepin/deepin-kwin/CONTRIBUTING.md

 ```
 Then you can select the develop session in the sddm login screen.

-You can look up the current boot kwin log via `journalctl --user-unit plasma-kwin_wayland --boot 0`.
+You can look up the current boot kwin log via `journalctl --user-unit plasma-deepin-kwin_wayland --boot 0`.

 ## Using A Debugger